scipion-em/scipion-em-template/README.rst

 - **Install this plugin in devel mode:**

-Using the command line:
+Using the command line (be sure to be in scipion3 environment):

 .. code-block::

-    scipion installp -p local/path/to/scipion-em-template --devel
+    pip install -e local/path/to/scipion-em-template